Call Us!

 It’s a must that you create a debt settlement fund to pay your debt obligations.
 Typically, creditors will agree to a lump sum payment of approximately 20% to 50% of your original debt.
 You can also spread out the payment over a number of months, but this approach can increase the amount you have to pay.

 Deposit cash into your debt settlement fund until you have sufficient money for your debt settlement proposal.
-And, avoid spending the money for other purposes.
+And, avoid spending the money on other purposes.

 Negotiate with Your Creditors

 You also have to discuss the reasons for the amount of your debt settlement offer.
-Creditors will listen to you if you’re currently struggling financially, hence such debt settlement amount is what you can only afford.
+Creditors will listen to you if you’re currently struggling financially; hence, such debt settlement amount is what you can only afford.
+They more likely to negotiate if they see that the credit has been used for necessities rather than luxury goods.

 Ensure that There’s a Written Agreement of the Deal